Gun battle rages in Kabul after Taliban blast injures 100

-For hours after the attack, sporadic gunfire and explosions could be heard in the area, cordoned off by special forces.
-At least three gunmen entered a building around the defence ministry after the blast, a government security official said.
+Sporadic gunfire and explosions could be heard in the area where at least three gunman had entered a building near the defence ministry, a security official said.

+Special forces cordoned off the area and had rescued 210 people so far, the Interior Ministry said.

 “The target was the defence ministry’s technical installation,” the Islamist militants’ spokesman, Zabihullah Mujahid, said in a statement.